Hebgbs/RainbowSigs/README.md

 #Rainbow sigs

 Modification made by Blue Flame
-One-click mirror and batch scripts by w/ incense
+One-click mirror and batch scripts by w/ :heart:

 ###ABOUT
 This set of files are modified animations, recolouring the stock heavy attacks (signatures) for all characters to become multi-coloured and pretty.